trotttrotttrott/trotttrotttrott.github.com/markdown/posts/2018/07/28/travel-iceland.md

 Walk by Harpa.
 It's the concert hall out on the waterfront.
 This doesn't really need to be said.
 It can't be missed.

-Walk by Hallgrimskirkja - the enormous fucking cathedral with Leif Erikson out front.
+Walk by Hallgrimskirkja - the enormous cathedral with Leif Erikson out front.
 Again, can't miss it.

-If you want to stay up late and spend a million dollars, maybe get a tequila at Pablo Discobar and a beer at The Dubliner.

 If you want to go for a swim, go to Sundhöll.
 It costs money to enter - 1500kr or something.
 Bring a towel because it costs just as much to rent one.
 You have to get butt-ass naked in a locker room shower and wash your bum, crotch, pitts, and feet before you can get in a pool (there's a stick figure diagram).
 Someone told me that people will call you out if you try to skip it.
 Whatever, just do it.